benoistlaurent/unix-tutorial/docs/tutorial/manipulating_data.md

 {:.answer}

-## Saving a command output to a file
+## Saving the output of a command to a file

 Most standard unix tools do not have an option for naming an output file.
 It is because the standard way to store a command output is by **redirecting**